ucam-department-of-psychiatry/crate/docs/source/nlp/nlp_config.rst

 These are config file sections named ``[database:XXX]`` where ``XXX`` is the name of one of your database definitions.

-These are simply URLs that define how to connect to different databases.
+These simply tell CRATE how to connect to different databases.

 url